maxime-tournier/maxime-tournier.github.com/notes/cholesky.md

       - do something with $$H_e^T$$ *since $$H_e$$ stores $$H_{ki}$$*
 </div>

-The corresponding algorithms for factorization and solving are given below.
+The adapted algorithms for factorization and solving are given below.

 ## Factorization